 Tracking calories and macros in a phone app … I have a love-hate relationship with it.
-I love it because it taught me how to establish which macros work best for my body (in terms of performance and body recomposition), and it taught me how to approach flexible dieting, it helped me get really good at estimating the amount of calories in various portions of food, and it helped me learn how to practice moderation.
+I love it because it taught me how to establish which macros work best for my body (in terms of performance and body recomposition), it taught me how to approach flexible dieting, it helped me get really good at estimating the amount of calories in various portions of food, and it helped me learn how to practice moderation.
 This gave me food freedom: I no longer had to rely on strict meal plans to get results.

-Because I tracked my calories and macros for years, and I was willing to experiment with many different types of foods and macro combinations (I tried high carb, low carb, etc), I became very good at estimating my portions, calories and macros.
+Because I tracked my calories and macros for years, and because I'm a creature of habit with my dietary choices, I became very good at estimating my portions, calories and macros.

-To walk away from something that you’ve always done is very hard to do ... and that's when narcissism comes into the equation: it's the reason why you continue doing things the way you have always done them, even when you know it's not in your best interest.
-The more time you invest in something, the greater the narcissism you will face when it's time to reconsider.
+To walk away from something that you’ve always done is very hard to do ... because you have to walk away from your comfort zone.
+It's the reason why you continue doing things the way you have always done them, even when you know it's not in your best interest.
+The more time you invest in something, the greater the angst you will face when it's time to reconsider.
 Basically, we find comfort in our daily habits, even if they are bad for us.

 In 2016, I made the decision to quit tracking my calories and macros.
 I quit cold turkey!
 I reassured myself by making a list of reasons why I would succeed on my own:

 •I am not depriving myself of calories or carbs, so it's not difficult for me to remain consistent.
 The biggest mistake I made was going on a diet in my early 20’s.
 I spent the majority of my 20’s and 30’s on a bloody diet!
 For the first time in decades, I’m no longer on a diet, and for the first time in decades, I’m maintaining my weight!
 Let me say that again: not being on a diet is the secret to maintaining your weight!